 Courtney's expert tip: If you are interested in group delivery email firstname.lastname@example.org for more details.

-When you order a sandwich at Porchetta & Co there is no reason to ask afterwards, "Do I have something on my face?" because the answer is always, "Of course you do!"
+When you order a sandwich at Porchetta & Co there is no reason to ask afterward, "Do I have something on my face?" because the answer is always, "Of course you do!"
 You won't care.
 With the house Porchetta sandwich made with truffle sauce, parmesan, mustard and hot sauce you will be in takeout heaven.
 The Porchetta is treated with more love than most meats are and if you can't get enough of it, consider ordering a whole roast.
 Other sandwiches include the pastrami banh mi, fried chicken parmesan and Nashville hot chicken.
 You can order online for delivery or pick-up at both their Dundas Street and King Street locations.

 Recommended for Take Out because: Savory, juicy sandwiches that are just begging for Instagram likes.